geoblacklight/geoblacklight.github.io/_posts/2015-02-09-setting-up-your-environment.markdown

   - [Git][installgit]
   - Java (for local Solr server)

 Local attendees of the workshop have the option of just using the pre-created environment on the provided thumb-drive.
+If you are not at the workshop, you can create the virtual machine for the workshop, by following [this guide]({% post_url 2016-01-23-using-packer-to-create-a-development-virtual-machine %}).

 ### Local attendees setup VirtualBox/Vagrant